 UNITED STATES AUSTRALIA BRAZIL CANADA DENMARK MEXICO THE NETHERLANDS NEW ZEALAND NORWAY UNITED KINGDOM Spill Response 30 CFR 250.
 Oil-Spill Response Plans must demonstrate that the operators can respond quickly and effectively when oil is discharged from the facility.
 The plan must be submitted prior the facility being used.
 SR 1999 #223.
 Submit a summary of the response arrangements in the oil pollution emergency plan under environmental plan.
 Ordinance 422/2001.
 An EIA must be prepared for offshore oil and gas activities.
 Specificity of the EIA will vary depending on the sensitivity of the area being developed.
 SOR/2009-315 #6.
-Submit application for authorization with a contingency plans, including emergency response procedures, to mitigate the effects of any reasonably foreseeable event that might compromise safety or environmental protection Statutory Order on Preparedness in Case of Pollution from Certain Facilities at Sea.
-Offshore operators are required to develop Oil and Chemical Spill Contingency Plans.
-The plan needs to be updated and re- approved as activities change.
-Hydrocarbon Laws Article 47.
+Submit application for authorization with a contingency plans, including emergency response procedures, to mitigate the effects of any reasonably foreseeable event that might compromise safety or environmental protection of Pollution from Certain Facilities at Sea.
+Offshore operators are Hydrocarbon Laws Article 47.
 Spills are liability of operator.
-Mining Decree Disaster control plan - In agreement with Minister rules shall be set by ministerial regulation concerning the use of certain substances or preparations on a mining installation in order to prevent pollution of surface water. reviews at least every The Merchant Shipping (Oil Pollution Preparedness, Response and Co- operation Convention) Regulations 1998 Section 4.
+Mining Decree Disaster control plan - In agreement with Minister rules shall be set by ministerial regulation concerning the use of certain substances or preparations on a mining installation in order to prevent pollution of surface water.
+Maritime Transport Act Part 23.
+Oil spill response strategies must be prepared and kept on file, with reviews at least every 5 years. · The Merchant Shipping (Oil Pollution Preparedness, Response and Cooperation Convention) Regulations 1998 Section 4.
 Offshore operators must have an oil pollution emergency plan in place prior to any activities are commenced.
 Environmental Liability Specification 30 CFR 553.
 Oil Spill Financial Responsibility (OSFR) for covered offshore facilities is dependent on the worst case oil-spill discharge volume, varying from \$10,000,000 to \$150,000,000.
-(Also see financial assurance) 10B, 10C, 10D, 10E, and 16.
-Improper disposal, placement of a reef, or harm to Concession Agreement Clause 21.
-The operator is liable for all damages and losses to the environment, which may result in fines and/or penalties.
-Oil and Gas Spills and Debris Liability Regulations.
-Provides the financial liability for oil and gas related spills.
-Amounts vary by area and size of the spill.
-Danish Merchant Shipping Act Section 175 and Order No. 838.
+(Also see financial assurance) The Environment Protection (Sea Dumping) Act 10A, 10B, 10C, 10D, 10E, and 16.
+Improper disposal, placement of a reef, or harm to the environment will result in penalties.
+1 Regulations.
+Provides the financial liability Danish Merchant Shipping Act Section 175 and Order No. 838.
 Financial liability for oil pollution damage varies by ship size and extent of damage.
 Hydrocarbons Law Article 122.
 The Operator will carry out actions for the prevention and remediation of damages to the environment or the ecological balance caused by their activities, and shall be required to bear the costs involved in the remediation.
 Environmental Liability Directive 2004.
 Framework based on the polluter pays principle to prevent and remedy environmental damage.
 Mining Decree 8.2.
 Article 121.
-Capitol of at least €250,000 fund is required by the operators.
-Maritime Transport Act 1994 - Operators are liable for any incidents that might occur during the disposal process.
-Part 102 applies a fixed minimum requirement for all offshore installations, irrespective of the operation's type, possible risk, or the potential impact of a spill.
-The minimum is currently set at 14 million International Monetary Fund Units of Account, or approximately NZ\$26 million The Petroleum Act Section 5.4 and Regulations pursuant to the Petroleum Act Section 45A: Operators are liable for any incidents that might occur during the disposal process The Merchant Shipping (Oil Pollution Preparedness, Response and Co- operation Convention) Regulations 1998 Section 7.
+Capitol of at least €250,000 fund is required by the operators. are liable for any incidents that might occur during the disposal process.
+Part 102 applies a fixed minimum requirement for all The Petroleum Act Section 5.4 and Regulations pursuant to the Petroleum Act Section 45A: Operators are liable for any incidents that might occur during the disposal process The Merchant Shipping (Oil Pollution Preparedness, Response and Co- operation Convention) Regulations 1998 Section 7.
 Oil pollution offenses will be punishable by a fine not exceeding the statutory maximum.